-A standalone NAAT for CDI offers a fast turnaround time as well as high sensitivity and specificity for detection of C. difficile in the stool, compared to other testing modalities.7,8 However, a standalone NAAT with no institutional criteria for submitting stool specimens can potentially overdiagnose patients who are colonized with C. difficile and may lead to unnecessary treatments.9 While qualitative standalone NAAT assays may have low value in predicting clinical outcomes, quantitative polymerase chain reaction (PCR) leveraged through toxin B amplification cycle threshold (Ct) values may offer additional predictive value.10 Several studies have shown that PCR Ct values inversely correlate with C. difficile toxin burden/ toxin-positive disease and can be used as a predictor of poor outcomes of CDI.11-17 However, the data supporting the use of PCR Ct are limited, and results vary regarding the ability of PCR Ct to accurately predict severe disease, recurrence, or mortality.12,18
+A standalone NAAT for CDI offers a fast turnaround time as well as high sensitivity and specificity for detection of C. difficile in the stool, compared to other testing modalities.7,8 However, a standalone NAAT with no institutional criteria for submitting stool specimens can potentially overdiagnose patients who are colonized with C. difficile and may lead to unnecessary treatment.9 Although qualitative standalone NAAT assays may have low value in predicting clinical outcomes, quantitative polymerase chain reaction (PCR) leveraged through toxin B amplification cycle threshold (Ct) values may offer additional predictive value.10 Several studies have shown that PCR Ct values inversely correlate with C. difficile toxin burden and/or toxin-positive disease and can be used as a predictor of poor outcomes of CDI.11–17 However, the data supporting the use of PCR Ct are limited, and results vary regarding the ability of PCR Ct to accurately predict severe disease, recurrence, or mortality.12,18

-The aim of this study was to determine the association between PCR Ct values and CDI disease severity, recurrence and mortality among adult patients with hospital-onset CDI.
+In this study, we sought to determine the association between PCR Ct values and CDI disease severity, recurrence, and mortality among adult patients with hospital-onset CDI.

 Methods